JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Telegram interface with bot ...

     Comments:
+    - given DataQuality, etc, decide if we keep Comments !
+What is use case?
+    - only per D, or per W as well?
     - add filter on Sender/Receiver
     - In ViewOnly mode: cannot select a W, thus cannot see Comments per selected ...
     - Consider dataQuality on own menu item, or on W menu